Top 5 Asset Protection Tips

 Judges often rule by gut feeling rather than the law.
 So, overzealous justices often ignore domestic asset protection plans.
 For liquid assets, using a powerful tool such as an offshore asset protection trust fits the bill.
 Placing the funds held therein in a safe international financial institution puts assets outside of the local court’s reach.
 Going offshore may be controversial, but it is legal, ethical and moral.
 Plus, when done right it works.

 Think about it, if you use a cellular telephone, a computer or own a TV you have indirectly sent money offshore.
 The units are made offshore.
 The companies that direct their creation pay for their manufacture by wiring money to offshore banks.
-Moreover, of the top 50 safest banks rated by Global Finance, only five are located in the US.
-The safest US bank is only 25th on this list as of this writing.
-So, there are banks overseas that are much safer than US banks.
+Moreover, of the top 50 safest banks rated by Global Finance, only four are located in the US.
+None of the four are major national banks.
+In fact, all US banks listed are tiny farming banks.
+The safest US bank is only 35th on this list as of this writing.
+So, there are multiple banks overseas that are much safer than US banks.

 In the year 2005, bankruptcy laws went through a major overhaul.
 For example, the laws now force a high percentage of Chapter 7 filers into Chapter 13 and a multi-year debt repayment plan.
 In addition, unlike before, the code now requires that a filer meets with a credit counselor within six months before filing bankruptcy.
 They must attend money management classes that the debtor must pay for.
-New laws reduce homestead exemptions to no more than $125,000 of home equity.
-Within certain time frames, this is regardless of the state, including Florida, Texas and Kansas which previously has 100% homestead protection in bankruptcy.
+New laws reduce homestead exemptions to no more than $125,000 of home equity (indexed for inflation).
+In Florida, for example, unless you have lived in the state for at least 40 months, you do not get to enjoy the 100% homestead exemption in bankruptcy.
+There are certain bankruptcy restrictions in other states that offered full homestead protection.
+This includes Texas, that limits the protection in securities violations.
+This was in response to Enron executives keeping their multi-million dollar homes.

 Driving a Ferrari, placing pictures of your lavish vacations on Facebook and boasting about your latest business triumph may inject your ego with adrenaline.
 But it also puts a target on your back.
 The, “He makes a lot of money so I should have some of it,” crowd is attracted like a moth to the light above your built-in barbecue.
 Use a little discretion.
 Asset protection tips number five is, “Don’t be flashy.”
 At least you could buy a black Ferrari instead of a red one.